J. P. France

-Jonathan Patrick France (born April 4, 1995) is an American professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
-France was selected in the 14th round of the 2018 MLB draft by the Astros, and made his MLB debut in 2023.
+Jonathan Patrick France (born April 4, 1995) is an American professional baseball pitcher in the San Diego Padres organization.
+France was selected in the 14th round of the 2018 MLB draft by the Houston Astros, and made his MLB debut in 2023.

 Amateur career

 J. P. France grew up in Luling, Louisiana, and attended Archbishop Shaw High School.

 France enrolled at Tulane University, where he played college baseball for the Green Wave.
 He missed his sophomore season while recovering from Tommy John surgery and used a medical redshirt.
 As a redshirt junior, France produced a 5–5 win–loss record (W–L) with a 3.84 earned run average (ERA) and 73 strikeouts over 96 innings pitched (IP), and 13–12 W–L, 4.01 ERA in his career overall with the Green Wave.
 After the season, he transferred to Mississippi State University (MSU) to play for the Bulldogs in his final year of eligibility.